leahkemp/documentation/setup_vcf_annotation_pipeline.md

 ### CADD database

-This database is **massive** so it will take a long time to download (85G and 194G). aria2c can speed things up when downloading large files like these.
+This database is **massive** so it will take a long time to download (around 85G). aria2c can speed things up when downloading large files like these.

 ```bash
 # GRCh37